-"A man must be big enough to admit his mistakes, smart enough to profit from them, and strong enough to correct them," says John C. Maxwell, a well-known author of several New York Times best selling books on leadership.
+"A man must be big enough to admit his mistakes, smart enough to profit from them, and strong enough to correct them," says John C. Maxwell, a well-known author of several New York Times best-selling books on leadership.

 When you dedicate yourself to building a small business from the ground up, you expect some ups and downs, especially during the startup phase.
 Even the most innovative spirit and creative products cannot protect your business from management failure.
-External factors like limited cash and financing roadblocks can play a significant role for a new business, but internal factors — namely poor habits — often derail the entrepreneurial dream.
+External factors like limited cash and financing roadblocks can play a significant role in a new business, but internal factors — namely poor habits — often derail the entrepreneurial dream.

 Small business experts advise owners to examine their personal management style and operating behavior for clues to overcome failure to thrive syndrome.

 According to serial entrepreneur Jeet Banerjee, failure to delegate limits your growth potential.
 It is impossible to do everything successfully unless you are planning to stay small and serve a handful of customers.

 Find an employee you can trust to assume responsibility for some aspects of management.
 You can still review production progress, customer service responses, and sales figures and step in when you find something that seems out of line with your business plan.

 Reinvesting revenues to grow your business should be part of financial goals; however, establishing an emergency fund is essential to sustaining financial health.
 Natural disasters, fire or personal illness can all derail your business plan.
 Without a rainy-day-fund to cover your expenses during recovery, your business could fail.